dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-humanity-calamity-echoes-through-our-psyche.md

 century.
 These have been mostly taken for granted in the latter part of the 20th century.

+# The Book of Enoch

+- describes Noah as an Albino
+- the parts the describe the world before noah describe a massive change in bodies of water, that seemed to lead to the destruction of "kings" who did not anticipate the event.
+  - the calamity involves large amounts of water and ~molten fire~ and a characteristic smell of sulphur

 # Atlantis, Lemuria, Hyperborea

 Countless myths concern lost cities, once great, but now sunken into